A US Spy Plane Has Been Flying Circles Over Seattle For Days

 Re: (Score:2)

-Drone volunteers needed (Score:3)
+Drone volunteers needed (Score:2, Funny)

 very unique (Score:1)